-Recognising the need for more black tech-preneurs in South Africa, the I’M IN accelerator is focusing on providing support to early-stage, growth-driven and black-owned tech companies through education, mentorship and financing.
+Recognising the need for more black owned tech startups in South Africa, the I’M IN accelerator is focusing on providing support to early-stage, growth-driven and black-owned tech companies through education, mentorship and financing.

 I’M IN is an IDF Capital initiative and a pre-investment readiness programme for tech startups with an exceptional business concept and who have an early stage market-viable product.
 The accelerator develops startups from seed stage to the point where they are ready to raise a series A round.